tomelrod/ansible-role-network_interfaces/README.md

              netmask: 255.255.255.0
              gateway: 192.168.10.1

-7) Its possible to use CIDR notation for IP Configuration
+7) Its possible to use CIDR notation for IP configuration

     - hosts: myhost
       roles: